gfmoore/esci-web/README.md

 # esci-web menu and components

-#Please go to https://github.com/rcalinjageman/esci-web for live version
+#Please go to https://github.com/rcalinjageman/esci-web for live version (fork) as this is no longer updated.

 ## Current esci-web (menu)             version 1.1.2
 ## Current esci-dances                 version 1.1.2